boumba100/Online-Voting/README.md

 # Online-Voting
-Online voting system using java spring framework
+Working on a live online voting system with java spring framework.
+This is a school project to be used for a talent show.